At this point, you are ready to start submitting proposals for group insurance.

 Owner needs and employee needs:

 Indiana small employers sometimes have a huge disconnect between the owner and employee when it comes to health insurance wants & needs.
 On most small group health plans (under ten lives) you don’t always have the option of offering multiple plans.
 This can create a problem where the owner of the company wants rich insurance benefits, but those plans can cost prohibitive to the employees.
-Considering that on plan designs is essential.
+Considering that on-plan designs are essential.
 A standard solution to this issue is going with a carrier that offers dual options plans like UnitedHealthcare for the small group industry.

-If you oversee the insurance benefits for a start company, your background may be from a large group, and now all sudden you are in the small group arena with plans that are pre-designed.
+If you oversee the insurance benefits for a start company, your background may be from a large group, and now all of sudden you are in the small group arena with plans that are pre-designed.
 This can cause some frustration as you may want a particular type of plan design.
 If you are electing fully insured or self-funded be prepared that you may have to make some compromise on that first-year benefit offering.
 When it comes to long-term disability, it is difficult to get a plan for a 1st-year company, especially if you have less than ten employees.
 Most carriers require that the company has been in business for two years before they will offer coverage.

 A good broker like Nefouse & Associates knows how to handle startup companies if you want a certain level of benefits, we can make it happen.